ganeshpramila/Optimization-of-Trade-Settlement-Process-in-Capital-Market/README.md

 20. Knowledge Transfer:
 - Template: Knowledge Transfer Plan
 - Methods: Ensure that knowledge and documentation are transferred to the operational teams for ongoing maintenance and support.
-Develop a Knowledge Transfer Plan outlining the process. detailed breakdown of the stages in the business analysis process for a project starting from scratch, including templates and methods you can use at each stage:
+Develop a Knowledge Transfer Plan outlining the process.